 Steps After Someone Dies: What to Do in the First 30 Days

 The days and weeks after someone dies involve a mix of grief and practical decisions that arrive all at once.
-This guide provides a general timeline of what most families need to handle — regardless of your relationship to the person who died.
+This guide provides a clear timeline of what most families need to handle — regardless of your relationship to the person who died — so you know what's truly urgent and what can wait.

 In the first 24–48 hours